 - Purpose of Withdrawal : As per the guidelines you (NPS Subscriber) can make partial withdrawal for the following purposes:

-- For higher education of your children including a legally adopted child.
+- For higher education of your children including a legally adopted child (or) for self.

 - For marriage of your children, including a legally adopted child